Lake County Home Visiting Program

 We have implemented this program into all our visits and are excited to share this curriculum with our clients.

 Being a parent is hard work.
-Parents as Teachers help parents understand child development and connects them to the resources they need to make the best choices for their families.
+Parent Educators help parents understand child development and connects them to the resources they need to make the best choices for their families.

-Parents as Teachers offers personal visits customized for the needs of your family.
+Parents Educators offer personal visits customized for the needs of your family.

 Parents as Teachers children are healthy, safe and ready to learn.